Calendar (New Style) Act 1750: America

 The Calendar (New Style) Act 1750 applied to Britain's American colonies: the north-eastern states of the present day United States and part of Canada.
-Some British law, including the 1750 Act, is still applicable in some US states because when American independence was declared in 1776, it was not practical for these former colonies to create an entirely new body of American law to replace British law.
+Some British law, including the 1750 act, is still applicable in some US states because when American independence was declared in 1776, it was not practical for these former colonies to create an entirely new body of American law to replace British law.
 The practical solution adopted was to continue to apply British law as it stood in 1776 but subject to the proviso that it could be overridden by any subsequent provision of American law, and did not conflict with the Constitution and laws of the United States.

 James Bryan Whitfield, a former Florida Supreme Court judge, together with others, produced a comprehensive list of the relevant measures in 1941.
 This built on earlier work by Missouri.
 The list includes the key part of the Calendar (New Style) Act 1750.

-Some states adopted as their common law the laws of England as it was in 1607, predating the 1750 Act.
+Some states adopted as their common law the laws of England as it was in 1607, predating the 1750 act.

 There is no US federal calendar law.

-The Act remains directly in force in Canada as part of Canadian law.
+The act remains directly in force in Canada as part of Canadian law.

 Other former British colonies

-The Calendar (New Style) Act 1750 applies directly or indirectly in other former British colonies.
+The act applies directly or indirectly in other former British colonies.